 Many faculty make important service contributions to university relations or to the community that are not directly related to their appointments.
-Though valuable in their own right and ideally a responsibility of all citizens, these efforts are considered in promotion and tenure decisions only to the extent that they contribute to the mission of the university, the college, and the department.
+Though valuable in their own right and

+Approved by Faculty - November 2, 2016 Approved by Provost/Executive Vice President for Academic Affairs - November 20, 2016 Revisions Approved by the EVPAA - June 3, 2019 ideally a responsibility of all citizens, these efforts are considered in promotion and tenure decisions only to the extent that they contribute to the mission of the university, the college, and the department.